-This conference focuses on policy priorities for supporting child development in the first years of life - including health and wellbeing, early communication skills, and parental engagement - and will bring out case studies in innovative practice.
+Stakeholders and policymakers at this conference will discuss priorities and next steps for supporting child development in the first years of life - including health and wellbeing, early communication skills, and parental engagement - and will bring out case studies in innovative practice.

 Areas for discussion include:

 - how the commissioning and coordination of health services for children in the early stages of life can be improved;

 - the impact of government measures to support children from disadvantaged families in the early years; and